fyodorovich/Timebank-Toolkit/index.md

 This section deals with communications, networking, and engagement.
 Find help with **newsletters, social media engagement, content creation, and what apps and software to use**; you'll also find tips and tools regarding monthly meetings and organisation guidelines.

+---

+### Contribute

+This work was started with the generous support of Lotto NZ, but has, and will always be, a labour of love, grown out of soil tilled by many hands.
+If you would like to make suggestions, add links, etc., please get in touch or go ahead and make suggestions by visiting [github.com/fyodorovich/Timebank-Toolkit](https://github.com/fyodorovich/Timebank-Toolkit).